 You have three (3) days to respond to the e-mail message.
 Incidents will not be discussed over e-mail.
 Even if you believe you have not violated the Code of Student Conduct, it is still important that you schedule a meeting to provide any information helpful in resolving your incident.

 This is an informal meeting with a professional staff member who will decide responsibility for any alleged Code of Student Conduct violations from your incident.
 If your incident involves multiple students, you will have individual meetings.
 The goal of the meeting is to use all available reports and statements to decide who is responsible for the alleged violations from the incident.

 What happens if I do not schedule an informal resolution meeting within three (3) days of receiving the e-mail or I don't attend my scheduled meeting?

-Failure to schedule or attend an informal resolution meeting within three (3) days of receiving the e-mail message will result in that student's responsibility for any alleged violations being decided based on information available at that time.
+Failure to promptly schedule or attend an informal resolution meeting will result in that student's responsibility for any alleged violations being decided based on information available at that time.
 Additionally, the student loses his/her right to appeal the decision made.